 Zoology Research Fellow

-I work predominantly on mesocarnivores with a particular focus on semi-aquatic mustelids, but I have also worked with other groups including small mammals, and beavers.
 Since 2007, I have overseen the WildCRU’s research on American mink and other riparian mammals.
-I have written a number of peer-reviewed papers on the biology, ecology, conservation and management of mink and other mustelids and am currently co-editing (with David Macdonald and Chris Newman) a book on the Biology and Conservation of Wild Musteloids, following a highly successful international conference that we organised and held in the Zoology Department at Oxford University in 2013.
-I am a member of the IUCN Otter Specialist Group, the Beaver Advisory Committee for England and was an Independent Monitoring Partner for the Scottish Beaver Trial at Knapdale, Scotland (2009-2014).
+I have written a number of peer-reviewed papers on the biology, ecology, conservation and management of mink and other mustelids, and co-edited (with David Macdonald and Chris Newman) the Biology and Conservation of Wild Musteloids published in 2017.
+I am a member of the IUCN Otter Specialist Group, and was an independent Monitoring Partner for the Scottish Beaver Trial at Knapdale, Scotland (2009-2014).

 Our final monitoring report on the Scottish Beaver Trial is available here and a summary of our monitoring role in the trial here.